caseyyee/resume/README.md

 *November 2011 - March 2012, Vancouver BC*

-Working collaboratively with the design team on connecting of ideas with the technologies to create rich user experiences for various digital advertising and marketing campaigns.
+Working collaboratively with the design team on connecting ideas with the technologies to create rich user experiences for various digital advertising and marketing campaigns.
 Some of the key responsibilities in this role were to:

-- Work closely with the client, creative director and design team to on ideas and concepts.
+- Work closely with the client, creative director and design team to on ideas.
 - Researching and prototyping various designs and interactions.
 - Directing front-end development engineering team and working with back-end engineers to integrate work.
 - Working with Release Engineering and Quality Assurance teams on deploying applications and create test and defect tracking plans.

 A major achievement during my time at Blast Radius was creating the Nike Air Jordan 2012 website.
 The site picked up numerous awards and pioneered new techniques in responsive, animation and web performance never before seen at the time.